kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 topocentric and the required reference velocity is given for another reference system.
 These velocities are given with keywords like VELR= or DRVALn= and the reference system for the velocities is given as an extension in CTYPEn (e.g.: CTYPE3='FREQ-OHEL').
-Image processing systeems like AIPS and GIPSY have their own tools to deal with this.
+Image processing systems like AIPS and GIPSY have their own tools to deal with this.
 If :mod:`wcs` recognizes a legacy header, it tries to convert the reference frequency to the system of the required velocity::